Olatubosun/rocksdb.docs/RocksDB-FAQ.md

 **Q: With DBWithTTL, is there a time bound for the expired keys to be removed?**

-A: No, DBwithTTL does not provide an upper time bound.
+A: DBwithTTL itself does not provide an upper time bound.
 Expired keys will be removed when they are part of any compaction.
 However, there's no guarantee that when such compaction will start.
 For instance, if you have a certain key-range that is never updated, then compaction is less likely to apply to that key-range.
+For leveled compaction, you can enforce some limit using the feature of periodic comapaction to do that.
+The feature right now has a limitation: if the write rate is too slow that memtable flush is never triggered, the periodic compaction won't be triggered either.

 **Q: If I delete a column family, and I didn't yet delete the column family handle, can I still use it to access the data?**